Childhood and Education Journey of James Carville in Timeline

 In 1973, Juan Manuel Santos graduated from the University of Kansas with a degree in economics and business.

-In 1975, General Juan Alberto Melgar Castro seized power in a coup, removing then president Oswaldo López Arellano.
+In 1975, General Juan Alberto Melgar Castro seized power in a coup which removed then president Oswaldo López Arellano after his bananagate bribery scandal with United Fruit Company.

-In 1978, John Harper's son was shot and killed by Franklin County, Ohio, police during a pharmacy robbery.
+In 1978, John Harper confirmed that his son had been shot and killed by Franklin County, Ohio, police during a pharmacy robbery.

 In 1988, Juan Manuel Santos lectured as a Nieman Fellow at Harvard University.

-In December 2001, Fernando de la Rúa resigned during the riots, and Adolfo Rodríguez Saá was appointed president.
+In December 2001, Fernando de la Rúa resigned during the riots, and the Argentine Congress appointed Adolfo Rodríguez Saá as president.

 In April 2002, there was an unsuccessful coup attempt in Venezuela.

-In 2005, James Carville taught a semester of "Topics in American Politics" at Northern Virginia Community College, inviting guests such as Al Hunt and George Stephanopoulos.
+In 2005, James Carville taught a semester of "Topics in American Politics" at Northern Virginia Community College, inviting various prominent guests to speak to the class.

 2008: Relocation to New Orleans